The Facts We Can Dig Up About Ford Motor Company (F)'s Stock

-Tudor Pickering raised the price target for the Ford Motor Company (NYSE:F) stock to “a Buy”.
-The rating was released on May 19, 2021.
-We previously noted in another research note published on April 22, 2021 by Wolfe Research that upgraded the stock from a Peer perform to an Outperform with a price target of $15 for F stock.
-The research report from Wells Fargo has initiated the stock to Overweight, with a price target set at $15.
-The stock was upgraded by Barclays, who disclosed in a research note on March 19, 2021, from Equal Weight to Overweight and set the price objective to $16.
-In their research brief published February 09, 2021, Argus analysts upgraded the Ford Motor Company stock from Hold to Buy with a price target of $14.
+RBC Capital Mkts raised the price target for the Ford Motor Company (NYSE:F) stock from “a Sector perform” to “an Outperform”.
+The rating was released on May 27, 2021.
+The research report from Wolfe Research has upgraded the stock from Peer Perform to Outperform, with a price target set at $15.
+The stock was initiated by Wells Fargo, who disclosed in a research note on April 05, 2021, to Overweight and set the price objective to $15.
+In their research brief published March 19, 2021, Barclays analysts upgraded the Ford Motor Company stock from Equal Weight to Overweight with a price target of $16.

 5 Stocks Under $10 That Are Poised to Take OffInvesting in stocks under $10 could significantly increase the returns on your portfolio, especially if you pick the right stocks!
 Within this report you will find 5 top stocks that offer investors huge upside potential and the best bang for their buck.